IGE-OpenReproLab2025/training-sessions-material/modular-python-basics.md

 > [!TIP]
 > - build your code around functions
 > - break down your code into more functions if, too indented, too long, too complex, too weird
-> - use pure functions, i.e. functions that have no "state" and always return the same value with the same input
+> - use [pure functions](https://cicero.xyz/v3/remark/0.14.0/github.com/coderefinery/modular-code-development/master/talk.md/#8), i.e. functions that don't keep a state between executions and always return the same output with the same input
 > - avoid premature optimization, simplicity and clarity first and foremost
 > - simple is better than complex